mlaursen/react-md/docs/src/components/DiscoverMore/WhatsNew/README.md

 will allow a user to focus the main content of the page instead of having to go through every navigation item.

 ##### Changelog
-- Fixed some color variables that I had mistyped/miscopied...
+- Fixed some color variables that I had mistyped...
 - Fixed the spelling of `discreet -> discrete`
 - Fixed the `Sliders` when using touch devices. [#144](#issues-164)
 - Fixed the `YearPicker` after the name change from `initialYearsDisplayed` to `yearsDisplayed`. [#165](#issues-165)